trix98/GLC/README.md

 GgmLipidClassifier (GLC) is an open-source Python package designed to systematically predict lipid class directly from MS1-only data in untargeted liquid chromatography–mass spectrometry (LC–MS) lipidomic workflows.
 GLC integrates accurate-mass database searching with Gaussian graphical models (GGM) estimated from feature intensities to predict lipid subclass and main class according to the LIPID MAPS Structural Database (LMSD) ontology.
-Requiring just a feature table, GLC predicts lipid class for most detected features without requiring MS2 or prior annotations.
+Requiring just a feature table, GLC predicts lipid class for most detected features and does not require prior annotation or MS2 for prediction.

 ## Overview